Just for the record I dedicate half my ass to pasta and the other half to bread.

 I grilled summer squash and zucchini which acted as my "noodles" then used all the typical lasagna ingredients: ground beef, sauce, ricotta, mozzarella.

-Here's the recipe and some food porn.
+Here's the recipe.
 I hope you try it.

 Shelly's Grilled Veggie Lasagna

 1/2 pound ground beef (could also use ground turkey)